leytonoday/SkillMiner/README.md

 - Domain Services - Don't really have much of a need for theses at the minute.

 - Factories - The only aggregate at the moment is pretty simple, so again there's not much use for this currently.

+## TODOs

+- Consider making the PK of the entities the Id (guid) rather than the DatabaseId (integer), and only using the DatabaseId for identity and the clustered index.